edwinb/Idris2-boot/docs/updates/updates.rst

              putStrLn (greet "Bye")

-These ``let`` blocks can be used anywhere (in the middle of ``do`` blocks as above, but in any function, or in type declarations).
+These ``let`` blocks can be used anywhere (in the middle of ``do`` blocks as above, but also in any function, or in type declarations).
 ``where`` blocks are now elaborated by translation into a local ``let``.

 However, Idris no longer attempts to infer types for functions defined in